 To find out which factor is most responsible for customer complaints, they plotted a Pareto chart.
 In the outcome chart shows the team that bad customer support is the most responsible reason for customer complaints out of those 8 factors.

-That’s how the Pareto chart helps the project team to highlight the most important factor among the 8 factors which cause customer complaints.
+That’s how the Pareto chart helps the project team to highlight the most important factor among the 8 factors that cause customer complaints.

 This means by improving customer support, the project team can reduce customer complaints.”
 This tool shows ordered frequency counts of data.
 Through that, it helps in identifying areas to focus on first in process improvement.